waveaccess/msbotframework4j/README.md

 ### Latest Release

-The most recent release is MSBotFramework4j 1.0, released on ...
+The most recent release is MSBotFramework4j 0.1.2, released on May 13, 2016

 To add a dependency on MSBotFramework4j using Maven, use the following: